 MSWA, formerly known as The Multiple Sclerosis Society of Western Australia, was formed in 1972 by a group of people with MS committed to helping others access information and support.

-Today, MSWA has a team of over 800 staff who all work passionately to provide the best possible care to people right across the metro area and regional centres of Western Australia.
+Today, MSWA has a team of 1000 staff who all work passionately to provide the best possible care to people right across the metro area and regional centres of Western Australia.

 Our team of experienced nursing and allied health professionals provide information and a range of supports from the time of diagnosis.
 All MSWA programs are delivered in accordance with both the Disability Service Standards and our own service standards.

 In addition to our direct care services, we also provide funding for vital research projects into neurological conditions.